JensDijkstra/Project-NAO/Design Report/DesignReport.md

 ### 7.1 Results (Just)
 ### 7.2 Recommendations
 #### Different robots
 The NAO robot is an easy robot to work with. it has an easy to understand programming language and it is very compatible with external hardware.
-But the NAO robot also comes with a lot of limmitations.
-For instance the motors are not very precise and get hot realy fast.
+But the NAO robot also comes with a lot of limitations.
+For instance the motors are not very precise and get hot really fast.
 The time you can work with it can be extended by cooling the robot with a fan, but at most this only ads ten minutes of work time.
-Using another robot wich has more optimized Motors will increase the time wich it can be used and will thus increase the user friendltness.
+Using another robot which has more optimized Motors will increase the time which it can be used and will thus increase the user friendliness.
 #### Compact hardware
-Right now the python rogram is run on a laptop and the kinect camera needs to be placed on the ground near the robot.
+Right now the python program is run on a laptop and the Kinect camera needs to be placed on the ground near the robot.
 This is not very user friendly and can be improved on.
 A good way of doing this is to include all the hardware outside the robot in a single box.
-This box will include a Raspberry Pi wich runs the program instead of a laptop and the camera, wich will be a different camera than the kinect.
+This box will include a Raspberry Pi which runs the program instead of a laptop and the camera, which will be a different camera than the Kinect.
 This box can be plugged in the wall with a single cable and it should work fine.
 #### Snips AI
 A chatbot like Snips can also be added.
 This will highly improve interactions the robot can have with the user.
 Because the chatbot is an AI it can also learn the users usual behaviour and improve its own systems accordingly.
 This way Blue will feel a lot more personal and it will increase the users experience.
 #### Robot checks for space
-Blue can't see arround himself right now.
-This is however something important the robot should be able to do. if Blue doens't have enough space to move it should tell the user to move it to another place. this will ensure that the robot doesn't damage itself in the process.
+Blue can't see around himself right now.
+This is however something important the robot should be able to do. if Blue does not have enough space to move it should tell the user to move it to another place. this will ensure that the robot doesn't damage itself in the process.
 #### GUI (optional)
-For deaf people it would be very helpful if Blue included a touchscreen on wich the user can see wht Blue is saying.
+For deaf people it would be very helpful if Blue included a touchscreen on which the user can see what Blue is saying.
 It should also have inputs with answers the user can give to the robot.
-This way the robot can be usefull for people with disabillities like deaf people.
+This way the robot can be useful for people with disabilities like deaf people.
 ### 7.3 Final Conclusion

 ## References